koopjs/koop/packages/featureserver/README.md

   copyrightText: String // Optional copyright text
   maxRecordCount: Number // the maximum number of features a provider can return at once,
   hasStaticData: Boolean // whether or not the server contains any data that is not changing
+  hasAttachments: Boolean // whether or not the server contains any attachments for this layer
   layers: [{ // A collection of all the layers managed by the server
     type: 'FeatureCollection',
     metadata: {